mx1001/hardops_manual/docs/faq.md

 - [on learning materials comments and upvote downvotes are allowed and considered important for user interaction.
 No support issue is ran from and will get you working no matter the position we are in.](https://www.youtube.com/playlist?list=PL0RqAjByAphEUuI2JDxIjjCQtfTRQlRh0)
 - [3rd party support connecting and working with multiple tools.](https://hardops-manual.readthedocs.io/en/latest/meshtools/#plugin)

 Competition is expected and we welcome it since it validates concepts and furthers our endeavors of bringing awareness to bevel, boolean and general workflows while also following in the vision of Blender itself.
 We hope users experiment with both our tools and others and help coordinate how they can best work together.
 In the end competition benefits you the customer since it brings about the best via competition.
+In the end I suppose the only thing that separates one tool from that one is the person in charge of making it happen and guiding its development.
+I pride myself on finding the right person for the job because I want only the best results for my users.
+Our goal is to make Blender and modelling more entertaining by giving more control back to you the user with less UI and panel overflow to allow for focused thought and execution.

 Due to our tool's usage in schools, studios and general 3d places of work we test tools daily to ensure they work with both the current and most up to date versions of Blender.
 Even unto the future [**we try to review commit logs and curtail issues**](https://twitter.com/blenderlogs) users will face and provide silent updates without fail ensuring consistent working as expected of a commercial product.

 Over the years support has been streamlined to a fine point as well.
 I pride myself on giving prompt responses and taking any support issue into consideration for future enhancements.
 Anytime I leave the house I am geared up to maintain a 24/7 support network extending to all customers.
 Even user created [art is lovingly currated into a gallery and can be found and added using the #hardops or #boxcutter](https://www.pinterest.com/masterxeon1001/hard-ops-users/) hashtag.

+hardOps started off a [small idea](https://www.dropbox.com/s/xki8i94y0syt85a/HardOps%20Guide.pdf?dl=0).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/L_HT_D9eDpI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 We're committed to making Blender easier without obscuring what makes it great.
 And it is with great pride that we can [continue to fund blender at every level.](https://fund.blender.org/) And it is the customers that make this possible.
 Our goal is to make customers glad they chose us by multiplying the value they invest in us and work hard and without tire to assist them in gaining more value from their 3d endeavors by making their lives easier.